 Fees When Using Boku

 Boku does not charge consumers directly for casino deposits.
 However, many UK casinos apply a fixed fee per Boku transaction to cover carrier billing costs.
-This fee is set by the casino, so it can differ from site to site and may change over time.
+This fee is set by the casino, so it can differ by operator and may be adjusted over time.

 | Casino | Fee per Deposit | Notes |